joshed-io/reveal-hugo/README.md

 # Usage

-To create the presentation, the theme will look for all Hugo pages that have a type of `reveal`.
+To create the default presentation (the one that will live at the site root), the theme will look for all Hugo pages that have a type of `reveal`.
 That means they're in a `reveal` directory in the `content` folder OR the type is manually set to `reveal` in the front matter.

 ```toml
 type = 'reveal'